Tasm-Devil/Onitama/README.md

 ## Server
 The Server is my first haskell project.
 So don't expect very much.
 I still do not understand monads ;)

-### ToDos
-In the order in which I would like to tackle them.

-- Implement http polling temporarily.
-- New http GET-Request to see all open games.
-- landing page for game creation and selection.
-- JSON for GameMove is to verbose.
-Simplyfy it to something like `{"move":"white:c1b2:elephant"}`
-- Use WebSocket to get new moves without the need to do http polling.
-- Implement Chat feature
-- Authetification by player name at least.
-- More Cards from the explansion.

 ### Test with curl